mattcam3r0n/paperjs-test/notes.md

 Next Steps
 * logging
-* general confirmation dialog component
+* notification system for feedback
 * make drillcards more uniform
-* delete drill
 * rough out views and header transitions
   * Home
     * prompts for login if not authenticated